AC Saver (Summer Saver)

 Your bill credit is based on the tonnage of your system.
 At 50% cycling, you are paid $10.35 per ton.
 For example, if you have a 4 -ton system, your credit would be $41.40.
 For 100% cycling, you are paid per $27 per ton.
 For a 4-ton system, you'd earn $108.

-No. The device will not turn on your air conditioning on in order to cycle.
+No. The device will not turn on your air conditioning unit in order to cycle.
 It is designed to only work with units that are operating during the conservation period.

 Generally, within two weeks of signing up.
 A typical residential installation takes about 30 minutes provided the technician has access to your exterior A/C unit.
 You don't need to be present, but you may schedule an installation for a time when you will be home.